onzfonz/comp227/src/content/8/en/part8d.md

 ![vscode error event implicitly has any type](../../images/8/68new.png)

-TypeScript compiler has now no clue what is the type of the parameter, so that is why the type is the infamous implicit any that we wan to [avoid](/en/part9/first_steps_with_type_script#the-horrors-of-any) at all costs.
+TypeScript compiler has now no clue what is the type of the parameter, so that is why the type is the infamous implicit any that we want to [avoid](/en/part9/first_steps_with_type_script#the-horrors-of-any) at all costs.
 The React TypeScript cheatsheet comes again to rescue, the chapter about [forms and events](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events) reveals that the right type of event handler is `React.SyntheticEvent`.